Table of Contents

 - Athlete Safety Policies & Guidelines

-On occasion, due to limited numbers, GTSSF may make a slight adaptation to travel guidelines.
-Our goal is to communicate with and receive approval from parents prior to making adaptations.
+On occasion due to limited numbers, GTSSF may make a slight adaptation to travel guidelines.
+Our goal is to communicate with parents when making adaptations.
+Consent forms found at link 3 should be used in these instances – transportation and lodging.

 Shall be performed via the Virtual Meeting platform ie: Zoom, at the discretion of the Head Coach and Program Coordinator in November.